unalang/.github/profile/README.md

 ### Coming soon to an IDE near you...
 Una is an OOP-based programming language written in C#.
-Loads more information is coming soon!
+A lot more information about its capabilities and ecosystem is coming soon, but it's in very early stages.
 The language is currently closed-source but will be open-sourced once it enters alpha.